bigmlcom/flatline/docs/user-manual.rst

 List operators
 ~~~~~~~~~~~~~~

-Given a list value, you can count its elements, obtain their mode and,
+Given a list value, you can count its elements, obtain their median,
-when its values are numeric, compute the maximum minimum and average:
+mode and, when its values are numeric, compute the maximum minimum and
+average:

 ::